dperrymorrow/re-bars/docs/_partials/helpers.md

-# ReBars built in helpers

-ReBars comes with a few very powerfull helpers.
-Of course you can add your own to any component or at the application level just as you would with any Handlebars application.

 ## The `{{#watch}}` helper

 The watch helper tells ReBars to re-render this block on change of the item you pass in as the second parameter.

-Suppose we can a component with data as such.

 ```javascript
 data() {